KadinTucker/CivInspired/Rulebook/city.md

 In passive migration, a city accumulates people from occupied territories into itself, as well as from excess food.
 This represents a combination of people gradually settling down from their nomadic ways and assimilating to your culture, as well as typical population growth.

 Passive migration consists of people gradually moving from territories occupied by a civilisation into that civilisation's cities.
-Each territory owned by the city owner contributes migration points to the nearest city.
+Each territory owned by the city owner contributes migration points to the nearest, most appealing city (aggregated).
 The number of points contributed is based on the appeal of the city, and reduced by the distance to the city.

 Additionally, each excess food a city has at the end of its turn contributes one point to the passive migration pool.

-Once the passive migration pool fills up, the city gains a population point, which then needs to be distributed..
+Once the passive migration pool fills up, the city gains a population point, which then needs to be distributed.

 #### Active Migration